304 (card game): Rules

 The cards are dealt by the dealer to all four players in a counter-clockwise manner (unlike most Anglo-American games in which deal and play are clockwise), each getting four cards in the first round.
 Eldest hand (right of the dealer) picks out a trump card from their hand and places it face down on the table.
 They then call a target score for their team, which they expect to be able to win judging by the cards in their own hand.
-A member of the opposing team then picks their own trump, and calls a target score higher than the first player's.
+A member of the opposing team has the opportunity to then pick their own trump, by calling a target score higher than the first player's.
 The rest of the cards are distributed and the game is started.

 The game is played as a trick-taker, where the players follow the suit led.
 If they do not have the led suit, then they can try to guess the trump by passing a face down card to the player who has closed a trump card.
 If they guess it correctly then they get the trick; otherwise the game goes on.

 Points are scored according to the points shown in the table.
 After all the hands are completed, if the team has scored the required score they win.

 Depending on which version of the game is played, the total number of points in the whole set of cards is either 304 or 30.4, hence the name of the game.